Rhino Rumble: Reception

 Rhino Rumble received mild reviews.
-Marc Nix of IGN stated the game was "charming fun", with "bright and colourful graphics."
+Marc Nix of IGN stated that the game was "charming fun", with "bright" and "colourful" graphics.

-Total Advance praised the visual presentation of the game, noting the "backgrounds are nicely rendered" across the diverse worlds, observing that "the game is very easy to pick up and get into."
+Total Advance praised the visual presentation of the game, noting the "backgrounds are nicely rendered" across the diverse worlds, observing that the game is easy to pick up and get into.
 Negative reviews critiqued the unremarkable qualities of Rhino Rumble compared to other platform games.
-Brett Allan Weiss of AllGame dismissed the game as a "derivative platformer", noting its lack of power-ups, secret rooms, and puzzles, stating whilst Rhino Rumble was "not a bad game", it was "a watered down, simplified composite of several good ones."
+Brett Allan Weiss of AllGame dismissed the game as a "derivative platformer", noting its lack of power-ups, secret rooms, and puzzles, stating whilst Rhino Rumble was "not a bad game", it was "a watered down, simplified" composite of several other games in the genre.
 Whilst praising the game, Game Boy Power similarly conceded the game was "unoriginal".

 Legacy

 An unreleased puzzle-platform game, Rhino Rumble Puzzle, was planned for release in 2001 or 2002.
 IGN previewed the game in 2000, stating Rhino Rumble Puzzle featured 60 levels with minigames, and would allow players to create and share their own stages using the Game Boy Color infrared link.
-Lost Boys Games developer Mathijs de Jonge stated the studio was unable to find a publisher: "in those days, publishers wanted licensed characters, and asked us to change the nice characters we created to well-known cartoon figures.
-We didn't want to compromise our game, and sadly, that ensured that nobody wanted to publish it."
+Lost Boys Games developer Mathijs de Jonge revealed that the studio was unable to find a publisher because publishers wanted licensed characters, and they asked studio to change own characters to well-known cartoon figures, but they refused, which led to the game's cancellation.